Solar Orbiter: 2025

 In February 2025, Solar Orbiter left the orbital plane of the solar system after successfully completing the 4th Venus flyby, tilting its orbit to 17°.
 On 11 June 2025, the mission's first images and videos of the Sun's south pole (taken in March 2025) were released.
 These are the first images of the Sun's poles taken from outside the ecliptic plane.

 In September 2025, scientists published CoSEE-Cat: A Comprehensive Solar Energetic Electron event Catalogue and identified two distinct types of solar energetic electrons, one associated with intense solar flares and other with coronal mass ejections, using in situ data from Solar Orbiter.

 In November 2025, scientists published first results based on the March 2025 observations of the Sun's south pole.
 The supergranulation data from the PHI and EUI instruments show that, contrary to expectations and previous ecliptic-plane observations, Sun's magnetic field drifts toward the poles at approximately 10 to 20 meters per second—almost as fast as it does at lower latitudes.

+2026

+ISRO and ESA conducted a workshop at IIST in Thiruvanthapuram between 19 and 23 January 2026 presenting data from Aditya-L1, Proba-3, and Solar Orbiter presenting complementary vantage data points from each mission.

+Solar Orbiter's observations were used to predict what the Sun's corona would look like during the Solar eclipse of August 12, 2026.